History of Jason Crow in Timeline

 In 2002, Jason Crow earned a Bachelor of Arts degree from the University of Wisconsin–Madison.

-In 2003, Jason Crow participated in the Battle of Samawah as a platoon leader in the 82nd Airborne Division and was awarded the Bronze Star Medal.
+In 2003, Jason Crow participated in the Battle of Samawah as a platoon leader in the 82nd Airborne Division, and he was awarded the Bronze Star Medal.

-2009: Served on Colorado Board of Veterans Affairs
+2009: Served on the Colorado Board of Veterans Affairs

 From 2009 to 2014, Jason Crow served on the Colorado Board of Veterans Affairs.

-In 2009, Jason Crow earned a Juris Doctor from the University of Denver Sturm College of Law.
+In 2009, Jason Crow received a Juris Doctor degree from the University of Denver Sturm College of Law.

 In 2012, Jason Crow supported President Barack Obama's repeal of Don't ask, don't tell at the Democratic National Convention.

-2014: End of term at Colorado Board of Veterans Affairs
+2014: End of term on Colorado Board of Veterans Affairs

-Jason Crow ended his term at the Colorado Board of Veterans Affairs in 2014.
+In 2014, Jason Crow's service on the Colorado Board of Veterans Affairs concluded.

 In 2015, Jason Crow received the University of Denver's Ammi Hyde Award for Recent Graduate Achievement.